Welcome to CSCI 209: Software Development!

 To receive full credit for class participation and attendance, you must have less than three unexcused absences from class and you must be actively engaged in the classroom by answering and asking questions each class when appropriate and by being respectful of other students.
 The average grade for participation is a B-.

 The schedule, including important dates, is posted at the beginning of the semester.
 You should plan accordingly.
 If there are acceptable conflicts, tell me at the beginning of the semester and then remind me about a week in advance.
 This is especially important for exams.
 If you miss the exam period, you will receive a 0 for the exam.

 General grading policies

 Programs turned in with syntax (i.e., compiler) errors will receive no credit.
-"Roll back" your program (using version control management software) into a state where it does not have compiler errors.
+"Roll back" your program (later in the semester, using version control management software) into a state where it does not have compiler errors.

 In general, correctness is no longer sufficient for a good grade.
 Your program must be efficient, elegant, well-commented, and easy to read.
 You must also demonstrate that it is well-tested.

 All assigned work is due on the date specified.
 Any assignment turned in after the due date/time but on the same day will be penalized 10%.
 Any assignment turned in after the day on which it is due will be penalized an additional 10% for each late day.
 No assignment will be accepted that is more than three school days late.
 If you turn an assignment in late, you must indicate this somehow (in comments, on paper, etc.).